 Proxy rotation is like changing your appearance (using a different hat or coat) each time you visit the library.
 With a new look (IP address), the librarian doesn’t recognize you from your previous visits, allowing you to access more books or revisit sections without drawing suspicion.

-The primary purpose of proxy rotation
+The primary purpose of rotating proxy

 By rotating proxies, you can keep collecting data without the site catching on and shutting you out.
 It’s a blend of disguise and strategy to navigate the vast internet smoothly.